across-protocol/frontend/README.md

 1. Run `yarn ampli login` to log in to Amplitude
 2. Run `yarn ampli pull web`
-   1. If Amplitude requests to create a new project, let it generate a `ampli.json` file.
+   1. If Amplitude requests to create a new project, let it generate an `ampli.json` file.

 ## Contributing